Jan Noskiewicz

 Jan Noskiewicz (8 October 1890 – 27 August 1963) was a Polish entomologist specialising in Hymenoptera and Strepsiptera.

-Noskiewicz was born in Sanok.
-He was professor of Systematic Zoology and Zoogeography at the University of Breslau (now University of Wrocław).
-He died in Wrocław.
+Noskiewicz, born in Sanok, was the son of August, a postal clerk, and Michalina.
+He was professor of Systematic Zoology and Zoogeography at the University of Breslau (now University of Wrocław) from 1946 – 1961.
+He died in Warsaw and was buried in Rembertów.

 His collection of 30,000 Aculeata specimens, including holotypes, syntypes and paratypes of is in Museum of Natural History, University of Wrocław.

 Works

 Jan Noskiewicz With G. Poluszynski.
 1928.
 Embryologische Untersuchungen an Strepsipteren.
 I. Teil: Embryogenesis der Gattung Stylops Kirby.
 Akad.
 Umiejetnosci, Cl. des Sci.
 Math. et Nat., Bul.
 Internatl.
 Ser.
 B (1927): 1093-1227 (1928).